muratk5n/thirdwave/en/tweets/2022/week28.md

 as they have "advanced beyond that" and are now "enlightened".
 But they do follow things -secular media, officials' edicts- and they do follow quite blindly.
-Electrification mantra was handed down from such channels, and these fuckers ate that up like there was no tomorrow, and asked for more.
+Electrification mantra was handed down from such channels, and these muckers ate that up like there was no tomorrow, and asked for more.
 That makes them a herd of sorts, different type than pre-modern religious, but a herd all the same.